-Coinbase Global, Inc. ranks among the weaker positions in its peer group, with a relatively even profile across the main dimensions.
+Coinbase Global, Inc. ranks among the weaker positions in its peer group, with growth as the least supportive dimension.
 The market setup has weakened, with clear trend damage and relative performance under pressure.
 Price action is lagging the structural profile — current market behavior is not yet confirming the structural position.

 Peer-relative scores, weakest to strongest